cartto/cartto/README.md

-# i use lua and python alot and hope to make usefull stuff later on
+# i use lua and python and c++ alot and hope to make usefull stuff later on
-# my discord is carto#2372
+# my discord is  carto#8954
-# i want to learn c++, go, rust, js, java but its all painfull
+# i want to learn go, rust, js, java but its all painfull
+learning c++ atm and im doing well